rdviii/ai-policy/ai-policy-2025.md

 Fundamentally, a current-generation AI (i.e., LLM) doesn't find a _true_ answer, it synthesizes something that _looks plausible_.
 That is its only metric.
 A while back, I asked one for a biography of me, and it didn't even get my universities right, although it did report some plausible-looking results.
 Current LLMs have no notion of true or false, just plausible or not-plausible as words.

+## The Plusses

+All of that said, there are some obvious reasons that AI is attracting a lot of positive attention.

+1. Sometimes, it does a pretty good job of synthesizing a summary of a set of documents or other work.
+1. It can help you sketch out code more quickly.
+1. Sometimes, when doing either of the above, it brings a new perspective or piece of information you didn't know about or hadn't thought of.
+1. Its written English is usually clear and grammatically correct (although with a bland personality unless you instruct it otherwise, and a synthetic one that isn't you in any case).
+1. It can turn quickly-written phrases or bullet points into more fleshed-out descriptions (if not always exactly what you wanted).
+1. It can bring structure to an otherwise unstructured set of data fairly quickly; note the failure of Cyc to organize all of human knowledge.
+1. All of us (including me) use online translation tools; the quality of those is increasing rapidly, thanks to LLMs.
+(If you are reading this in Japanese or another language, it was probably translated using an LLM, either explicitly or implicitly.)

 There are downsides to the use of AI from multiple points of view: the pragmatic concerns for both the user and the instructor, the problems as a researcher and as a manager, and the moral and ethical issues.
 We will address those next.

 ## Concerns